 If you prefer to use an IDE other than Eclipse, refer to your preferred IDE's documentation for debugging instructions.
-As noted under the Build and program section, you export a ModusToolboxTM application to a supported IDE following instructions in Exporting to supported IDEs.
+As noted under the Build and program section, you export a ModusToolbox[TM] application to a supported IDE following instructions in Using supported IDEs.
 There are also some debugging set-up instructions in that section.

-3.5.3 Use command line
+Use command line 3.5.3